Bringing Your Pets to Panama

 WEATHER AND HOLIDAY RESTRICTIONS

 If your pet is small enough to fly in-cabin (in a crate under the seat), there is usually a limit of two pets in the cabin on any flight.
-So, you’ll want to book your flight and your pet’s flight early.
-If there is only one of you, but you have two pets to go in-cabin, you’ll need to have a friend fly with you to get the other pet in-cabin; otherwise, the second pet will need to go in cargo.
-Once you book your flight and pay for your pet to go on the flight, then you know the DATE you will be arriving in Panama.
+You can estimate about $150 for your per to fly in-cabin.
+So, you’ll want to book your and your pet’s flights early.
+If only one of you has two pets to go in-cabin, you’ll need to have a friend fly with you to get the other pet in-cabin; otherwise, the second pet will need to go in cargo.

 Ten days before you fly to Panama, you must take your pet(s) to the vet to get an international health certificate.
 You may be able to put two pets on the same certificate.
 The cost is $150 to $200 for the certificate.
+For those who doubt the 10-day rule, see the State Department website section highlighted in purple.

-Next, you will need to get the international health certificate authenticated by the agriculture department.
-If you’re a US citizen, that is the USDA.
-Canadians go to the Canadian Food Inspection Agency.
-If they have an office near you, it would be a good idea to drive to their office to get the authentication.
+If the agriculture department has an office near you, driving to their office to get the authentication would be a good idea.
 If there is not an agriculture department office near you, you will need to send the international health certificate to them via Federal Express “next day delivery” and include a return “next day delivery” envelope so they can send it back to you as fast as possible because there is one more step…

 Remember, you only have 10 DAYS to complete the last three steps.

-Simultaneously, while you are doing what is necessary to get your pet OUT of your country, you will need to do certain things to get your pet into Panama.
-At least three days before you arrive in Panama, you will need to send a document requesting a 40-day home quarantine.
+At least three days before you arrive in Panama, you must send a document requesting a 40-day home quarantine.
 The home quarantine means your pet can stay in your home or yard in Panama.
 The fee for the home quarantine is $130 per pet.
 SEE THE HOME QUARANTINE DOCUMENT IN ENGLISH HERE.

 VERY IMPORTANT